-In Californias Hayward and Pajaro Valley, for example, school boards and community groups have pushed back against the liberated curriculum.
-A nonprofit has sued the Berkeley Unified, Mountain View-Los Altos Union, and Hayward Unified School District to obtain background materials on its proposed ethnic-studies course.
-In Palo Alto, parents have gathered 1,400 signatures.
-They are concerned that too much of the liberated curriculum will be adopted and have requested a pause.
+In some cases, for example, Hayward and Pajaro Valley, school boards and community groups have pushed back against the Liberated curriculum.
+A nonprofit has sued the Berkeley Unified, Mountain View-Los Altos Union and Hayward Unified school district to obtain background materials on its proposed ethnic studies course.
+In Palo Alto, parents have gathered 1400 signatures.
+They are concerned that too much of the Liberated curriculum will be adopted and have requested a pause.
 Their story made the front page of the San Francisco Chronicle.

 Neither of these curricula should be used in public school classrooms.
 Both are unbalanced and hopelessly full of indoctrination.